The University of San Francisco

 Glowacki (2015) in her article Effective Pain Management and Improvements in

-Outcomes and Satisfaction relates effective pain management to improved patient
+Patient’s Outcomes and Satisfaction relates effective pain management to improved patient

 outcomes and satisfaction using the National Database of Nursing Quality Indicators following participation in a study from Mercy Hospital of Buffalo, Buffalo, New York.

-In Evaluating the Influence of Perceived Pain Control on Patient Satisfaction in a Hospital Setting, Craig, Otani and Hermann (2015) assert that nursing care has the highest impact and correlation on pain management satisfaction with nursing communication skills a priority for improving nursing levels of care.
-They used HCAHPs and questions mailed to patients regarding their experiences, from 32 not-for-profit hospitals in the United states.
+In Evaluating the Influence of Perceived Pain Control on Patient Satisfaction in a Hospital Setting, Craig, Otani, and Hermann (2015) assert that nursing care has the highest impact and correlation on pain management satisfaction with nursing communication skills a priority for improving nursing levels of care.
+They used HCAHPs and questions mailed to patients regarding their experiences, from 32 not-for-profit hospitals in the United States.